- About the Facility (hours)

 Is there a fee associated with personal training sessions?

 Yes, the wellness center personal trainers are nationally certified and they are ready to develop an exercise program specifically for you!
 Prices vary depending on which package you choose.
+Please visit the Personal Training Information page for all the details

 Do you offer any fitness services that are free to students?